fauzanlm/flutter_weather_app/README.md

 ## Features

-- Live previews
+- Real-time Previews: Instantly visualize your changes as you make them, providing a seamless editing experience.
-- Auto Geolocation
+- Automatic Geolocation Enhancement: Effortlessly enrich your content with location-based data, ensuring accuracy and relevance without manual input.

 ## Tech Stack